LassoSoft/LassoGuide/lasso_guide_source/server/windows-installation.rst

 Configuring ImageMagick
 =======================

--  Download and install `ImageMagick-6.7.7-7-Q16-windows-x64-dll.exe`_.
+-  Download and install "ImageMagick-6.7.7-7-Q16-windows-x64-dll.exe" from an `ImageMagick installers archive`_.
--  Restart Lasso 9 Server.
+-  :ref:`Restart Lasso <instance-manager-starting-stopping>`.

 .. note::
-   Older installers can be downloaded from this `ImageMagick installers archive`_.
-However, downloads from this site are at your own risk.
-LassoSoft Inc. cannot guarantee their contents nor their continued availability.
+   Links to third-party distributions and tools are provided for your convenience and were accurate when this manual was written.
+LassoSoft cannot guarantee the availability or suitability of software downloaded from third-party web sites.

 Troubleshooting